CsabaDu/CsabaDu.DynamicTestData/README.md

 #### **Static `TestDataToParams` Method**
 (New v1.6.0)

 This method calls the `ToParams` method of the null-checked `ITestData testData` parameter.
-When this method returns, the `out string testCase` parameter contains the value of the `TestCase` property from the provided `testData` parameter.
+When this method returns, the `out string testCaseName` parameter contains the value of the `TestCase` property from the provided `testData` parameter.

 #### **Object Array Generator Methods**